-In the case of fire drills, after the emergency signal is sounded, students are immediately to leave all buildings without running, shoving or talking.
+In the case of a fire, after the emergency signal is sounded, students are immediately to leave all buildings without running, shoving or talking.
 The teacher is to be the last one out of the room and is to close the door after all have left the room.
 Students are to remain absolutely silent in the holding areas while awaiting further instructions.

-In the case of tornado drills, students are to move in silence to designated areas away from doors and windows.
-The school will follow the newly adopted Diocesan Emergency procedures.
+In the case of a tornado, students are to move in silence to designated areas away from doors and windows and follow appropriate school procedures.

-In the case of a lock down, all students will be held in the safest locations on the campus until the faculty is notified by emergency personnel that it is safe to leave the area.
-Lock down drills (shelter in place, intruder on campus, etc.) will be practiced throughout the school year.
+In the case of a lock down or intruder, all students will be held in the safest locations on the campus until the faculty is notified by emergency personnel that it is safe to leave the area.
+Lock down (shelter in place, intruder on campus, etc.) will be practiced throughout the school year.